Standalone Binary

 Running as a systemd service (Ubuntu)

-For a production deployment, run the bundle under systemd so it starts on boot and restarts on failure.
-Place the extracted bundle somewhere stable (e.g. /opt/koel) and create /etc/systemd/system/koel.service:
+For a production deployment, run Koel under systemd so it starts on boot and restarts on failure.
+Place the extracted directory somewhere stable (e.g. /opt/koel) and create /etc/systemd/system/koel.service:

 [Unit]